 Reading: Pages 5-19

-Start collecting your own personal data to be used in your final project.
-You must have at least two different data sets to work with.
+Start collecting your own personal data that you can use in your final project.
+You must have at least three different data sets to work with.

 Some examples could be location data, exercise data, type of food you eat, who you interact with, what time you wake up and go to sleep, your mood for the day, etc.